pafoster/refs.txt/README.md

 * Creation dates are required (Non-breaking change to ensure that items marked as 'completed' sort correctly).
 * Optional completion date must precede priority (Breaking change, but in practice already implemented, see e.g. [simpletask](https://github.com/mpcjanssen/simpletask-android))
 * Optional reference tag using `#` token (Non-breaking change)
-* Colons are permitted in the value of key-value tags
+* Colons are permitted in the value of key-value tags (Breaking change)

 If you are already familiar with todo.txt, you will notice mainly semantic differences.
 Among the above syntactic differences, it seems useful to introduce stricter requirements about dates and sorting than todo.txt, given that our data are unlikely to be ephemeral.